 Bank of America is an established banking institution that offers a variety of secured financing options for businesses.
 They offer business loans, business lines of credit, and business credit cards, and they are a preferred SBA lender.
 Bank of American was incorporated in 1998, though the bank was originally founded in 1949.
-Their loan process focuses on five C’s to determine the creditworthiness of a business:
+Consumers that choose Bank of America should remember that they must have a credit score of 550 or higher.

 Bank of America offers a selection of business loan options, including a standard business loan and real estate, vehicle, and equipment loans and lease purchases.
 They also offer business lines of credit and business credit cards.
 Bank of America is a preferred SBA lender and offers information and help applying for and securing an SBA loan.

 Their loan process focuses on five C's to determine the creditworthiness of a business:

 In general, finding information about business loans from banks is very difficult.
 Even though banks generally have lower interest rates than alternative lenders, there doesn't seem to be a standard interest rate (possibly too many factors to even give a range online).
 Also, it is difficult for new businesses to qualify for bank loans because the requirements are so steep.
 Bank of America was slightly more transparent than other banks, but information was still difficult to find.
 A few points we were able to find reflected positively on Bank of America:

 Because Bank of America provides traditional bank financing, many small businesses may not have the collateral needed to secure loans.
 General business assets, a certificate of deposit (CD), or real estate is required as collateral against a standard loan.
 Bank of America also requires a business to have been operating for at least two years.

 There are several key pieces of information we believe business owners should have access to before applying for a loan that Bank of America did not provide: